Refer to the following "Product Maintenance" tips to keep your Nightjar Sauna and Cold Plunge looking and functioning at peak performance.

 Hand Brush

-The simplest method of sauna maintenance is to keep a hand brush in the sauna.
-The last person out dips the brush in the water bucket (plain water) and does a quick scrubbing of the benches, walls, backrests, etc. This 30 to 60-second ritual will keep your sauna looking great for years.
+One of the simplest methods of sauna maintenance is to keep a hand brush in your sauna.
+The last person out dips the brush in the water bucket (plain water) and does a quick scrubbing of the benches, walls, backrests, etc. This 30 to 60-second ritual will keep your Nightjar sauna looking great for years.

 After you're finished using the sauna and your cleaning process is complete, leave the sauna door open to air it out completely.
 The heat remaining in the rocks and in the wood should dry the sauna completely.